RocketChat/botswana-snap/README.md

 # BOTSwana: the [Kalahari](https://en.wikipedia.org/wiki/Central_Kalahari_Game_Reserve) of bots

+Run as many bots as you want, with as many chats (Rocket.Chat,  Slack, HipChat, and more...) as you want, painlessly!

+BOTSwana enables you to develop, test, manage and run fleets of bots right on your Linux system.

+You no longer have to struggle with installing complex bot runtime, or pay dearly for bot SaaS.
+Leverage the connectivity, storage, and multi-core computing power of your Linux system to manage or run tens or hundreds of bot concurrently.

+Unleash your personal Kalahari of Bots with BOTSwana TODAY !!

 # Installation
 Until BOTSwana is officially registered at the snap store, download the latest snap file for your architecture and run:
 `sudo snap install botswana_x.x.x_arch.snap --dangerous`